-The syllabus was decided on by the Educational Committee of the Stockholm Business School, Stockholm University, on 2014-10-14.
+The syllabus was decided on by the Educational Committee of the Stockholm Business School, Stockholm University, 2014-10-14, revision conducted 2015-06-24.

 Prerequisites and special admittance requirements

 120 HE credits, of which 45 credits from Advertising and PR I and Advertising and PR II, or equivalent.